spapanik/yamk/docs/source/usage.rst

 -h/--help
     show this help message and exit
 -d/--directory  dir
-    the path to the directory that contains the makefile -f/--force
+    the path to the directory that contains the cookbook -f/--force
-    rebuild all dependencies and the target -m/--makefile   MAKEFILE
+    rebuild all dependencies and the target -m/--makefile   Makefile
+    the path to the makefile (defaults to *./make.toml*) -c/--cookbook   cookbook
-    the path to makefile (defaults to *./make.toml*) -s/--shell      shell
+    the path to the cookbook (defaults to *./make.toml*) -s/--shell      shell
     the path to the shell to execute the commands (defaults to */bin/sh*) -V/--version